SUSE/elemental/docs/image-customization.md

 #### Configuration directory setup

-The user creates a [configuration directory](../examples/elemental/customize/multi-node/) that describes the desired configurations that needs to be applied over the desired `Product` release.
+The user creates a [configuration directory](../examples/elemental/customize/multi-node/) that describes the desired configurations that need to be applied over the desired `Product` release.

 The contents of the directory are the same as the contents for a [single-node Kubernetes setup](#configuration-directory-setup-1), with the following additions: